SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 If 3-D secure authentication is needed, the `rel` is set to `redirect-authentication` and the `state` is `AwaitingActivity`.
-This means that you will be redirected to complete the 3-D secure authentication.
+This means that the payer will have to be redirected to complete the 3-D secure authentication.
 See the request and response example below.

 {:.code-header}